 In the standard configuration, a sync item consists of two folders: a source and a destination.
 You can choose any folder reachable in the Finder: it can be located on your Mac, an external drive, like a USB stick, or a remote server.

-If you want, you may already define one or more groups, set up an automated sync schedule and add multiple sources and destinations.
+If you want, you can already add multiple sources and destinations.

 Full control.